-- What will be provided for the home work environment?
+- What equipment/technology will be provided for the home work environment?

-- Currently, the plan is to equip Remote and Hybrid workers with one laptop, one monitor, one docking station, and one headset (if needed).
-If requested, UC Davis Health will provide one task chair that the employee may borrow.
+- Remote and Hybrid workers will receive one laptop, one monitor, one docking station, and basic acessories (one headset, mouse, and keyboard), if requested.
+In addition, UC Davis Health will provide one task chair that the employee may use for their home office.
 No scanners, printers, desk phones, or cell phones are being deployed.

 - How will we maintain confidentiality/ security requirements while working from home?

 - It is each employee's responsibility to ensure that confidential and secure materials are maintained while working as a Hybrid or Remote worker.
 If this cannot be accomplished, then the employee may be required to work as an On-site employee.
 UC Davis Health is developing a program to assess the home set up with the employee to determine if confidentiality and security requirements of their job are able to be met.

 - How will we handle paper-based materials and processes?
 How will paper based materials be transitioned into digital format?

 - At this time, each department will determine its own strategy for paper-based materials.